RaulMandujano/HeroApi/README.md

 This api has more then 500 heroes and villians from diferents comics.
 You have to create an account on the SIGN UP route to display the heroe list.

+## CSS Animation

+CSS animation was added to the routes. when you move from Sign up, Login, and the Hero List it will have animation to make the website more attractive to visitor/

 ## Hero List

 The Hero List is separeted by characters from comics industries as Marvel, DC and Dark Horse.
 You can play around using the tabs.